How Is Gut Health Related to Weight Management?

 - Limit Sugar and Processed Foods

-Diets high in sugar and processed foods can feed harmful bacteria, disrupting the gut balance.
-Limiting sugar and focusing on whole foods can encourage the growth of beneficial bacteria, supporting weight management efforts.
+Diets high in sugar and processed foods may feed less beneficial bacteria and disrupt gut balance.
+Limiting added sugar and focusing on whole foods can encourage the growth of beneficial bacteria, supporting weight management efforts.

 - Stay Hydrated